youngmind01/youngmind01/README.md

-- 👋 Hi, I’m @youngmind01
+- 👋 Hi, I’m Promise
-- 👀 I’m interested in ...
+- 👀 I’m interested in changing lives
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning myself
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on DevOps project
-- 📫 How to reach me ... @ prominent002@gmail.com / twitter- PreciousP_1
+- 📫 How to reach me ... @ prominent002@gmail.com / twitter- PreciousP_1 / linkedIn - www.linkedin.com/in/iamimeh

 <!---
 youngmind01/youngmind01 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.